 1 |

-Additionally, if you use Windows API functions such as windows.h
+Additionally, if you use Windows API in your code, like windows.h

 1 | 1>C:\Program Files\Epic Games\UE_4.15\Engine\Source\Runtime\Core\Public\Async/TaskGraphInterfaces.h(892): error C2039: '__faststorefence': is not a member of 'FWindowsPlatformMisc' |

-First, obtain the current window size through UGameViewportClient
+First, obtain the current window size using UGameViewportClient

 to get the SWindow